Probing dark matter inside Earth using atmospheric neutrino oscillations at INO-ICAL: Accommodating a realistic DM profile

-{\it Can the DM profile be identified and accommodated?} --- The assumption of a uniform DM fraction $f_\text{D}$ in the core and zero DM in the mantle is unphysical, since the DM profile would drop to zero abruptly at the core-mantle boundary.
-Therefore, we investigate whether it is possible to have a realistic DM density profile which is continuous, and contributes mostly to the core without affecting the mantle significantly.
+As noted earlier in this paper, the neutrino oscillation experiments are insensitive to the DM distribution inside Earth, as long as the total mass of DM inside Earth is given.
+Here, we investigate whether it is possible to have a realistic DM density profile which keep the mass of Earth $M_\text{E}$ and the moment of inertia of Earth $I_\text{E}$ invariant.
 We choose the DM profiles of the ``modified Burkert'' form~\cite{Burkert:1999es,Liu:2005}

 Here